Cluster Headaches Overview

 Cluster Headaches Treatments

+Acute symptomatic treatment of cluster headache is meant to stop a cluster headache quickly once it begins.
 Triptans are a class of medications commonly used to provide fast relief for migraine and cluster headache pain.
 Specifically, the drug sumatriptan (Imitrex) may be given as an injection.

 Other medications used to treat cluster headaches can include:

-- Dihydroergotamine (DHE) infusion or nasal spray
+- Dihydroergotamine (DHE) infusion

 - Lidocaine (Xylocaine) or other local anesthetics